radcamp/radcamp.github.io/IBS2019/01_setup_qc.md

 > **Special Note:** Notice that the above directory we are making is not called `ipyrad workshop`.
 This is **very important**, as spaces in directory names are known to cause havoc on HPC systems.
 All linux based operating systems do not recognize file or directory names that include spaces because spaces act as default delimiters between arguments to commands.
 There are ways around this (for example Mac OS has half-baked "spaces in file names" support) but it will be so much for the better to get in the habit now of ***never including spaces in file or directory names***.

-### Install ipyrad and fastqc
+### Install ipyrad and various analysis tools
+Surprise!
+We already did this for you.
+This is one of the strengths of working in a Jupyter Hub environment, that we can curate the [Docker image](https://www.docker.com/) we provide for this workshop (to save time with nitpicky things like installation and configuration).
+In truth, we rely heavily on the [Conda](https://conda.io/docs/) ecosystem for installation of ipyrad and all dependencies.
 Conda gives us access to an amazing array of analysis tools for both analyzing and manipulating all kinds of data.
-Here we'll just scratch the surface by installing [ipyrad](http://ipyrad.readthedocs.io/), the RAD-Seq assembly and analysis tool that we'll use throughout the workshop, and [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), an application for filtering fasta files based on several quality control metrics.
-As long as we're installing conda packages we'll include [toytree](https://toytree.readthedocs.io/en/latest/) as well, which is a plotting library used by the ipyrad analysis toolkit.
+We provide [detailed and explicit ipyrad install instructions on the RADCamp site](https://radcamp.github.io/NYC2018/01_cluster_basics.html#download-and-install-software), which you can explore at your leasure outside this workshop.

+Test the version of ipyrad installed inside your compute environment:
 ```bash
 $ ipyrad --version
 ipyrad 0.7.28